leandroohf/jekyll-now/projects.md

 interested.
 The other channel called local channel has only voice of the operator.
 I developed an algorithm to extract the operators voice of the remote channel and remove silence on this channel.
-The algorithm is inspired by autocorrelation properties of the random signal.
+The algorithm utilizes the autocorrelation properties of random signal in order ofdo this task.

 <img src="{{ site.baseurl }}/images/voice_signal_1.png" alt="Input signal" width="300" height="300">